SON00 - MODULAR ORIGAMI - THE SONOBE UNIT

 Paper to be used: squares of similar size; use large paper to practice with at first.

-Thicker paper or thin cardstock is recommended.
+Thicker paper or thin cardstock is strongly recommended.

 Note squares will also make nice, small models, but only use these when you are comfortable with the folding and assembly of these units.